cjpan/CarND-Behavioral-Cloning-P3/report.md

 My first step was to use a convolution neural network model similar to the Nvidia's network introduced in the lesson and their [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 I thought this model might be appropriate because it is used for the similar goal to predict driving commands according to the images captured by camera in pratical situation.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into training and validation sets.
 My model had a low mean squared error on both the training set and validation set.
 But in the track testing, the car always failed in the sharp turn.
 This implied the model was overfitting.

 I noticed the data set is inbalanced.
 The majority of the steering data is very small.
-So I try undersample the major data for balance.
+So I try undersampling the major data for balance by 20%.
 Also I augmented the data with random flipping, shifting, brightness adjustion and random shading to generate randomly new data for training to against the overfitting.

 Then the car sometimes would go to one side immediately when it starts after training.
 I suppose it became overfit to turn in that case.
 To combat the overfitting, I add 2 dropout layers into the models.